Crimes of Years Ago

 A thief stole the battery from a police cruiser in St. Louis.
 And two policemen at Coon Rapis, MN, finding a gasoline can standing at the rear of their police car, arrested the man underneath who was stealing gasoline.

 Police in Phoenix, AZ, surrounded a motel and demanded through a loudspeaker that a bandit surrender.
-In addition to the wanted man, two others shought for burglary walked out.
+In addition to the wanted man, two others sought for burglary walked out.
 The surprised pair thought the police were after them.

 At LaPlace, LA, thieves stole 150 alligators from a snake farm.